MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/repl.md

 ---

 # Working with the REPL
 An important tool in creating Xamarin.UITests is the *REPL* (*read-eval-print-loop*).
 The REPL is a console-like environment where you can dynamically experiment with UITest expressions.
-The REPL evaluates them, performs them live in the app, and logs detailed output.
+The REPL evaluates them, runs them live in the app, and logs detailed output.
 Expressions can be copied from the REPL tool and used directly in your UITest project.

 ## Starting the REPL
 The REPL can only be started by running a test that calls the `IApp.Repl()` method: